-- Test design and analysis methods for independent and integrated tasks and systems - Task assessment tools and human performance measurement techniques for evaluating task design and re-design - 3.
-Evaluate and design an existing job and related systems, for predictive, stable, reliable and effective jobs.
+- Test and validation methods for independent and integrated tasks, jobs and systems. - Assessment tools and testing environments, including prototypes and simulations. - Human performance measurement methods for validating task and job design, including workload balance and structure. - 3.
+Implement and test organizations and related systems, for predictive, stable, reliable and effective organizations.